impostorsguides/impostorsguides.github.io/rbenv/Scraps of notes.md

 set -e
 ```

-We've seen this command before, so we know what that does- it tells `bash` to exit immediately when it encounters an error.
+We've seen this command before, so we know what that does- it tells Bash to exit immediately when it encounters an error.

 <div style="margin: 2em; border-bottom: 1px solid grey"></div>